isomerpages/imda-codesg/pages/digital-maker-lesson-plans-secondary/design-and-technology/all/westwood-secondary-social-innovation-challenge-2018.md

 ---
-layout: simple-page
-title: Social Innovation Challenge 2018
+title: 'Social Innovation Challenge 2018'
 permalink: /westwood-secondary-social-innovation-challenge-2018/
-breadcrumb: Secondary School - design and technology
+breadcrumb: 'Secondary School - design and technology'

 ---

 Students embarked on a Social Innovation Challenge to devise solutions(through coding) which could help to address an issue faced by our elderly